hacker-home/Airbnb-booking/README.md

   - https://github.com/hacker-home/Airbnb-photos

 My proxy server is here!

 https://github.com/hacker-home/Airbnb-booking-proxy

 ## Usage

-> This module is for booking on Airbnb listing page
+> This module is a booking portal on Airbnb listing page

-> If you have any questions or feedbacks, please feel free to contact me!
+If you have any questions or feedbacks, please feel free to contact me!

 ## Requirements